SantaClaas/claas.dev/eleventy/posts/scroll-state with Tailwind CSS.md

 </div>
 ```

-The cool thing about this CSS feature is that it can be easily used as progressive enhancement not breaking styles for users on browser without this feature.
+The cool thing about this CSS feature is that it can be easily used as progressive enhancement while not breaking styles for users on browser without this feature.

 # Reference: